1976 Dime Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 1976-D Dime Value

-The “D” mint mark appears on the obverse directly above the date’s final digit, positioned between Roosevelt’s neck truncation and the year 1976.
-This placement followed the 1968 standardization when mint marks moved from their traditional reverse location to the obverse, making identification straightforward for collectors sorting through pocket change or coin rolls.
+The “D” mint mark appears on the obverse directly above the date’s final digit.
+This placement followed the 1968 standardization when mint marks moved from their traditional reverse location — where they had appeared from 1946 to 1964, to the lower left of the torch — to the obverse above the date, making identification straightforward for collectors sorting through pocket change or coin rolls.

-The true value driver emerges with Full Bands designationโMS-66 FB specimens trade around $200, while the highest-graded MS-67 FB examples reached $1,560 at auction in 2020.
+The true value driver is the Full Bands designation.
+MS-66 FB specimens trade around $200, and the highest-graded MS-67 FB examples reached $1,560 at auction in 2020.
+As with the Philadelphia issue, strike quality is the primary separator between a common coin and a major collector prize.

 1976-D Dime Price/Grade Chart